-Many of us, especially those of us diagnosed with PTSD, have an idea that PTSD is an unchanging boulder in life's path.
+Many of us, especially those of us diagnosed with PTSD, have been taught that PTSD is an unchanging boulder in life's path.
+Once you have it, you will always have it.
 Actually, PTSD is a dynamic, ever changing phenomenon that can be bigger or smaller, harder or softer, set off by pressure, stress, conflict, disapointment, and a million other triggers.
 In some ways it's like the wind; when it blows too hard, people can get frightened and displaced.
+Other times it's like a calm lake.

-When it's happening, it feels like the PTSD behaviors are a part of us, pre-determined and unchangable.
+When tempers flare, or depression hits, or we want to be alone, it feels like the PTSD behaviors are a part of us, pre-determined and unchangable.
 But suppose they are not.

-Suppose that these behaviors flow out of habitual thinking problems that keep telling us that two and two are FIVE!
-We might not be able to change our brain chemistry right away, but imagine this.
-What if we could turn off some of the thinking habits that set off PTSD?
+We might not be able to change our brain chemistry right away, but imagine this: What if we could turn off just one or two of the thinking habits that set off PTSD?
 What if we stop a few isolating behaviors?
+What if we could lose our tempers less often?
 Many vets with PTSD can't imagine life without anger and bunkering.
 If only they could...

 15 Common Thinking Errors